 Camping on Arizona State Trust Lands

 To camp on Arizona State Trust Land, you first have to obtain a “Recreational Permit”.
-Once you have that permit in hand, you can set up camp anywhere on those 8.0 million acres available for camping.
+Once you have that permit in hand, you can set up camp anywhere on those 8.0 million acres.

 All Arizona State Trust Lands are managed by the Arizona State Land Department.
 The Department has not built any developed campgrounds on its own.
 However, the Department has partnered with other state agencies to develop recreational areas on trust land.
 Those recreational areas, however, are managed by those other agencies, and their own rules would apply.